-4 Evaluations and Analysis
+4. Evaluations and Analysis

 For our evaluations, we used two different compute clusters (details are shown in Table 3).
-DryadLINQ applications are run on the cluster Ref A while Hadoop, CGL-MapReduce, and MPI applications are run on the cluster Ref B. We measured the performance (average running time with varying input sizes) of these applications and then we calculated the overhead introduced by different parallel runtimes using the following formula, in which P denotes the number of parallel processes (map tasks) used and T denotes time as a function of the number of parallel processes used.
+Dryad applications are run on the Barcelona cluster while Hadoop, CGL-MapReduce, and MPI applications are run on the Gridfarm cluster.
+We measured the performance of these applications and then we calculated the overhead induced by different parallel runtimes using the following formula, in which P denotes the number of parallel processes (map tasks) used and T denotes time as a function of the number of parallel processes used.
 T(1) is the time it takes when the task is executed using a single process.
-T(P) denotes the time when an application is executed using P number of parallel processes (For the results in Fig. 2 to Fig. 5, we used 64 CPU cores and hence the P=64).
-The results of these analyses are shown in Fig. 2 -5.
-Most applications have running times in minutes range and we noticed that the fluctuations in running time are less than 5% for most cloud runtimes.
-The average times shown in figures are calculated using the results of 5 repeated runs of the applications.
-We used Hadoop release 0.20, the academic release of DryadLINQ (Note: The academic release of Dryad only exposes the DryadLINQ API for programmers.
-Therefore, all our implementations are written using DryadLINQ although it uses Dryad as the underlying runtime).
+The results of these analyses are shown in Figures 2 -7.

 Overhead =

 $$[P T(P) - T(1)]/T(1)$$

-.
 (1)

 Table 3.
-Different computation clusters used for the analyses.
+Different computation clusters used for the analyses